lazyCode-404/Vet-Clinic/README.md

 (back to top)

 ### 💻 Getting Started
-Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

-Prerequisites
-In order to run this project you need:

 Setup
 Clone this repository to your desired folder: